milliondollarscript/milliondollarscript/readme.txt

 * Add WooCommerce refund integration.
 * Fix: Corrected PHP fatal error during AJAX block type updates in the editor.
 * Fix: Improved image upload handling, error messages, and resolved dimension validation issues during pixel ordering and management.
-* Fix: Improve responsiveness of the pixel grid on the Manage Pixels page for better interaction on smaller screens.
+* Fix: Improved responsiveness of the pixel grid on the Manage Pixels page for better interaction on smaller screens.
+* Fix: Improved pixel selection accuracy, ensuring that the selection tool properly aligns with grid boundaries at all screen sizes.
+* Fix: Enhanced mobile compatibility for block selection, ensuring proper functionality on touch devices and when zooming.
+* Fix: Fixed issues with multi-block selections where some blocks were not being properly identified.

 = 2.5.10 =
 * Fix Payment page redirects and other redirects, also implement more AJAX messages as well as AJAX redirects.